-At the end of the year the employer is required to provide the employee with a TD Slip of the income earned and PAYE deducted during the year.
+At the end of the year the employer is required to provide the employee with a TD slip of the income earned and PAYE deducted during the year.
 Employees use these TD slips when completing their income tax return.

 National Insurance Registration

 All employers are required to register with the National Insurance Office in order to obtain a registration number which is used when submitting their schedules on a monthly basis.
-To register each company must complete the Employer’s Registration Form and submit it along with a certificate of incorporation, articles of incorporation, names of directors and/or a certificate of registration from the Corporate Affairs and Intellectual Property Office.
+To register, each company must complete the Employer’s Registration Form and submit it along with a certificate of incorporation, articles of incorporation, names of directors and/or a certificate of registration from the Corporate Affairs and Intellectual Property Office.
 The name of the Manager/Managing Director should also be stated on the Employer’s Registration Form.

 Who Pays National Insurance?

 All persons engaged in employment must be insured under the National Insurance and Social Security Act, Cap.
-47. Section 12 of the Act, states that every person who is over 16 years of age and under pensionable age and is gainfully employed in the island under a contract of service must be insured under the Act.
+47. Section 12 of the Act states that every person who is over 16 years of age and under pensionable age and is gainfully employed in the island under a contract of service must be insured.
 Section 14 of the Act states that all persons in insurable employment (regardless of age) shall be insured against personal injury caused by accident arising out of and in the course of such employment.
 Employed persons over pensionable age are therefore to be insured for employment injury benefit.
 Contributions must be paid in respect of each employee regardless of nationality and regardless of whether the employee is employed on a full-time or part-time basis.

 Employers, on employing any person, except in a case where other arrangements have been made with the approval of the National Insurance Board, should obtain from the employee his National Insurance card in order to verify and enter the National Insurance number in the employee’s records.
-In a case where the employer has not obtained the National Insurance card from the employee within seven days of employment, the employer must obtain the National Insurance number of that employee from the National Insurance Office within a further seven days.
+In a case where the employer has not obtained the National Insurance card from the employee within seven days of employment, the employer must obtain the National Insurance number of that employee from the National Insurance Office within the next seven days.

 Making the Deduction and Submission of Schedules

 Every employer is required to maintain a record of wages paid to employees.
 At the end of the month the employer should total the earnings and contributions for the month and make a single payment covering both employer and employee contributions for all the employees.
 The payment should be made within 15 days after the end of the month.
 When the 15th of the month falls on the weekend, the payment must be made on the following business day.
-Any employer who deducts, recovers or attempts to recover the employer’s share of the contribution from the employee is guilty of an offence under the Act.
+Any employer who deducts, recovers or attempts to recover the employer’s share of the contribution from the employee is guilty of an offence.